How Pure is Pure?

 Lambs bred in Iceland are 100% grass fed, they are never fed any grain or hay.
-The only feed they get is their mothers milk, grass and herbs, which they choose and pick themselves in the highlands.
-They have endless space to move around, rest and enjoy the sun, the clear water and the clean air and choose from various sorts of grasses grown in the mineral rich volcanic soil.
+The only feed they get is their mothers’ milk, grass, and herbs, which they choose and pick themselves in the highlands.
+They have endless space to move around, rest and enjoy the sun, the clear water, and the clean air and choose from various sorts of grasses grown in the mineral-rich volcanic soil.
 This results in very robust and healthy individuals.
 It can undoubtedly be said that there are not many places in the world where it is possible to get livestock products, from animals which are brought up under such good conditions.
-They can literally be classified as wild game.
+They can literally be classified as a wild game.

 To ensure the health of the animals and the purity of the raw material used for our products, there is an active veterinarian control, before, during and after slaughter.

-Grass fed icelandic lamb is also an excellent source of vitamin B12, niacin and other B vitamins such as B1, B2, B6, folic acid, biotin, pantothenic acid og choline.
-It is also a good source for zink and phosphor.
+Grass-fed Icelandic lamb is also an excellent source of vitamin B12, niacin and other B vitamins such as B1, B2, B6, folic acid, biotin, pantothenic acid, and choline.
+It is also a good source for zinc and phosphor.

 Win – Win

 The glands used by Pure Natura are by-products derived from the harvesting of lambs for human consumption.
 In addition to making this valuable raw material available to interested consumers, it promotes full utilization of raw materials, creates jobs and promotes sustainability.